 by Mike Knaak

-The district received 1,270 responses, representing about a third of all students during the survey period from Oct.
+The district received 1,270 responses, representing about a third of all students during the survey period, Oct.
 29-Nov.
 13. Parents were asked to fill out one survey for each child.
-School board members reviewed the results at the Nov.
-16 board meeting.
+School board members reviewed the results Nov.
+16.

-Because of COVID-19, the district opened the school year with a combination of in-person and hybrid instruction but as of Nov.
-16 switched all students to distance learning when infections increased dramatically in the last month.
+Because of COVID-19, the district opened the school year with a combination of in-person and hybrid instruction.
+On Nov.
+16 the district switched all students to distance learning when infections locally increased dramatically.
 Distance learning will continue until at least Jan.
 8.

 Almost 64 percent of responses described the overall school year as Excellent or Good, with another 28.7 percent rating it is Fair.
 When asked to describe the adjustment to this school year, 45 percent said they are doing well while another 42.5 percent said they are adjusting, but it has been difficult.

-Along with specific responses, the survey solicited more detailed comments.
-Kay Nelson, assistant superintendent, said there were many notes of gratitude for the staff.
+Along with specific responses, the survey solicited detailed comments.
+Kay Nelson, assistant superintendent, said there were notes of gratitude for staff.
 She called those comments “heartwarming.
 The community recognizes what our staff is doing.”

-This is the fourth survey the district has conducted since distance learning started in March; how to keep all students challenged and moving ahead is a constant topic.
+This is the fourth survey the district has conducted since March; how to keep all students challenged and moving ahead is a constant topic.

 While more than 70 percent of respondents rated the amount of homework as Just Right, about equal numbers of parents thought it was Too Much (11.4 percent) or Too Little (9.8 percent).